Quick Start Step 3: Assign Your Money

 You can type right in the Assigned column.
 Need $90.00 for that Cat Toys category you just created?
 (No judgment here!)
 Just type 90 and move to the next category.
 (Yup, those little math symbols mean you can do in-line calculations in your budget.)

-You can also click on Ready to Assign, enter the amount you want to move, select the category, and boom!
+You can also click on Ready to Assign, making sure the tab is on "Manually", and enter the amount you want to move, select the category, and boom!
 Dollars are assigned.

 Remember the targets you created and how they made categories yellow?
 Yellow means you’re underfunded, and you can fund underfunded categories with a single click using our Auto-Assign feature.

-Find that Underfunded button in the Inspector on the right—and click away.
+Find that Underfunded button in the Inspector on the right, or click the Assign button at the top and tab to "Auto"—and click away.
 You can do this for your whole budget, or one category group at a time, or by selecting categories.
 (You won't see it when you have only one category selected - you'll see the Target option instead - but it will reappear with multiple categories.)